ethereum-optimism/optimism-tutorial/hardhat/README.md

 ## How to Run Tests

-As you may have noticed, in this tutorial we ran all the tests first on the HardHat EVM and only then on Optimstic Ethereum.
-This is important, because it lets you isolate contract problems from problems that are the result of using Optimstic Ethereum rather than vanilla Ethereum.
+As you may have noticed, in this tutorial we ran all the tests first on the HardHat EVM and only then on Optimistic Ethereum.
+This is important, because it lets you isolate contract problems from problems that are the result of using Optimistic Ethereum rather than vanilla Ethereum.

 ## Conclusion

-This tutorial has only touched the most basic points of Optimstic Ethereum development.
+This tutorial has only touched the most basic points of Optimistic Ethereum development.
 For more information, you can [check out the full integration guide](https://community.optimism.io/docs/developers/integration.html) on the Optimism community hub.
 Go read it, and then write a dapp that will amaze us.